lip6/ITSTools-web/gal_basics.md

 {% include_relative galfiles/sample-2.gal %}
 {% endhighlight %}

-### System parameters

-A GAL type declaration can optionally declare one or more _type parameters_.
-A type parameter essentially declares a symbolic name for an integer constant, that can then be used within the various instructions of the GAL system (including initializations, typedef, guards, statements...).

-Parameter names start with a $ sign to avoid any confusion with the variables of the system.
-Parameters are given a value directly after their declaration.

-Note that when instantiating a GAL within the context of composite ITS, parameters can be given a value (different from the value given in the parameter declaration).
-Thus type parameters can be used to simulate a constructor for the GAL.

-Syntactically, parameters are given as a parenthesized comma separated list, just after the name of the system.
-Only constant expressions may be used in parameter initializations.

-{% highlight C %}
-{% include_relative galfiles/sample-param.gal %}
-{% endhighlight %}

-## <a name="declaration-variables"></a>3.2 Variable declarations
+## Variable declarations

 A GAL model declares variables.
 The variables manipulated in GAL can be integers or arrays of integer.
 There are no dedicated Boolean or char basic types, nor struct declarations.

 Integers are C-style signed integers, 32 bit (4 bytes) wide, with the same overflow semantics as in C ( (2<sup>31</sup> -1) + 1 = - 2<sup>31</sup>).

 In this section, we describe how variables of a GAL are declared.

+### Integer variables

 Plain integer variables are introduced with the keyword <span class="galElement">int</span> followed by the variable name starting with a letter.
-The variable name may contain alphanumeric characters as well as the "." character (which may help trace structs from of your source language if you are using GAL as a transformation target), The name must be unique, and cannot be reused for another variable.
-Each variable MUST be initialized, this is done using the "=" symbol followed by the initial value of this variable.
+The variable name may contain alphanumeric characters as well as the "." character (which may help trace structs from of your source language if you are using GAL as a transformation target).

+The name must be unique, and cannot be reused for another variable.

+Each variable can be initialized, this is done using the "=" symbol followed by the initial value of this variable.
+The default initial value for integer variables is **0**.

 The initial value can be expressed using an integer expression built of constants and/or type parameters, but it cannot refer to other variables.
 The declaration ends with a semicolon.

 Below is an example of a system with two GAL variable declarations :